Keep1tbrief/Keep1tbrief/README.md

 ***PONYTOWN INFO***

-Hii

-In case you've seen me on the 18+ server and have a minors dni rule, please be aware I am NOT 18 yet.
-I am 17, turning 18 in December 2024.
-I am in the 18+ server because I would rather not deal with superminors (11 y/os) on safe server...

 I am usually in Ponytown with a Jujutsu Kaisen pony by spawn.
 I'm super friendly!
 Don't hesitate to int

 I ship Satosugu and Itafushi